technicalhammad39-lang/92glory-host/README.md

-This contains everything you need to run your app locally.
+This contains everything you need

-View your app in AI Studio: https://ai.studio/apps/f81a18bc-0b74-4c1e-97eb-5f1b6d682f95

 ## Run Locally

 **Prerequisites:**  Node.js